ogghst/grownode/docs/tutorials/windows10_11_easy.md

 Download the ESP-IDF online installer from `https://dl.espressif.com/dl/esp-idf/?idf=4.4`

 > The online installer is a small program that triggers the download of the needed software.
-Alternatively, if you need to install the Grownode environment on a machine without internet connection, you can also download the offline installer.
+Alternatively, if you need to install the GrowNode environment on a machine without internet connection, you can also download the offline installer.

 Run the installer, accept the terms and conditions, and follow these steps: